 BH2000/01854/FP - Change of use from offices (use class B1) to three residential units (use class C3) and retail unit (use class A1), including erection of staircase enclosure to rear/side.
 Approved 20 September 2000.

 4 THE APPLICATION

-4.1 Planning permission is sought for the erection of upper first floor rear extension to create a one bedroom flat.
+4.1 Planning permission is sought for the creation of additional floor to create a three bedroom flat with associated alterations.

 5 PUBLICITY & CONSULTATIONS